mohith-sakthivel/rainbow_dqn/README.md

 ## Usage

-For those interested in studying the contributions of various rainbow components, the algorithm supports functionlity to perform ablation studies.
+For those interested in studying the contributions of various rainbow components, the code supports functionlity to perform ablation studies.
+However, some combinations might not have the helper functions pre-defined.
+To disable improvements, modify the arguments passed to the rainbow class as necessary and pass the flags that disable the respective components.

-Modify the arguments passed to the rainbow class as necessary and pass the flags to disable the corresponding components.
-Some combinations might not have the helper functions pre-defined.
+Training data is written to tensorbaord.
+Currently, training can be restored by providing the model state dict.
+The code can also be easily extended to restore the optimizer and other epoch dependent data.

 ### Linux

-To clone the repository
+To clone the repository,

 ```
 git clone https://github.com/roboticist-by-day/rainbow_dqn.git